Sociology: Political sociology

 Historically, political sociology concerned the relations between political organization and society.
 A typical research question in this area might be: "Why do so few American citizens choose to vote?"
-In this respect questions of political opinion formation brought about some of the pioneering uses of statistical survey research by Paul Lazarsfeld.
-A major subfield of political sociology developed in relation to such questions, which draws on comparative history to analyse socio-political trends.
+In this respect, questions of political opinion formation brought about some of the pioneering uses of statistical survey research by Paul Lazarsfeld.
+A major subfield of political sociology developed in relation to such questions and draws on comparative history to analyse socio-political trends.
 The field developed from the work of Max Weber and Moisey Ostrogorsky.

-Contemporary political sociology includes these areas of research, but it has been opened up to wider questions of power and politics.
-Today political sociologists are as likely to be concerned with how identities are formed that contribute to structural domination by one group over another; the politics of who knows how and with what authority; and questions of how power is contested in social interactions in such a way as to bring about widespread cultural and social change.
+Contemporary political sociology includes these areas of research, but it has also been opened to broader questions of power and politics.
+Today, political sociologists are as likely to be concerned with how identities are formed that contribute to structural domination by one group over another; the politics of who knows how and with what authority; and questions of how power is contested in social interactions in such a way as to bring about widespread cultural and social change.
 Such questions are more likely to be studied qualitatively.
 The study of social movements and their effects has been especially important in relation to these wider definitions of politics and power.

 Political sociology has also moved beyond methodological nationalism and analysed the role of non-governmental organizations, the diffusion of the nation-state throughout the Earth as a social construct, and the role of stateless entities in the modern world society.
-Contemporary political sociologists also study inter-state interactions and human rights.
+Contemporary political sociologists also study interstate interactions and human rights.

 Population and demography

-Demographers or sociologists of population study the size, composition and change over time of a given population.
-Demographers study how these characteristics impact, or are impacted by, various social, economic or political systems.
+Demographers or sociologists of population study the size, composition, and change over time of a given population.
+Demographers study how these characteristics impact, or are impacted by, various social, economic, or political systems.
 The study of population is also closely related to human ecology and environmental sociology, which studies a population's relationship with the surrounding environment and often overlaps with urban or rural sociology.
 Researchers in this field may study the movement of populations: transportation, migrations, diaspora, etc., which falls into the subfield known as mobilities studies and is closely related to human geography.
-Demographers may also study spread of disease within a given population or epidemiology.
+Demographers may also study the spread of disease within a given population, a field known as epidemiology.

 Public sociology

-Public sociology refers to an approach to the discipline which seeks to transcend the academy in order to engage with wider audiences.
+Public sociology refers to an approach to the discipline that seeks to transcend the academy to engage with wider audiences.
 It is perhaps best understood as a style of sociology rather than a particular method, theory, or set of political values.
-This approach is primarily associated with Michael Burawoy who contrasted it with professional sociology, a form of academic sociology that is concerned primarily with addressing other professional sociologists.
+This approach is primarily associated with Michael Burawoy, who contrasted it with professional sociology, a form of academic sociology that is concerned primarily with addressing other professional sociologists.
 Public sociology is also part of the broader field of science communication or science journalism.